email-deliverability

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it retrieves an org-wide deliverability rollup across monitored domains, listing specific included data (average score, grade distribution, alerts, etc.).
-This distinguishes it from sibling tools like get_domain or get_deliverability_report.
+The description clearly states the tool provides an org-wide deliverability rollup across all monitored domains, enumerating specific metrics like average score, grade distribution, alerts, and client-group breakdown.
+This distinguishes it from sibling getters like get_deliverability_score or get_domain, which focus on individual domains.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.